cape-io/location-info/README.md

 # location-info

 Get custom information about a location object or path.
+The library forces a unique key/id for each route because the author prefers objects over arrays.

 Something like this: